 5/5

-memorial hall that follows in the footsteps of Mikio Oda, the first Japanese Olympic gold medalist from Kaita-cho.
-At the hotel, you can feel a part of Oda’s “human power” through various materials, videos, graphics, etc. from childhood to late life.
+It is a memorial hall that follows in the footsteps of Mikio Oda, the first Japanese Olympic gold medalist from Kaita.
+At this hall, you can feel a part of Oda's “human power” through various materials, videos, graphics, etc. from childhood to late life.